-We considered there to be a significant risk over the existence of revenue.
-We believe this risk could manifest itself through:
+We considered there to be a significant risk of material misstatement due to fraud relating to the existence of revenue around year end (cut-off) and overstatement of revenue.
+We considered that this fraud risk could arise through:

-- fictitious invoices or contractor/candidates;

-- · manipulation of cut-off:

-- manipulation of revenue through journal entries;

-- manipulation of principal vs agent; and

-- manipulation of contractor accrual
+- fictitious contractor/candidates; - manipulation of cut-off through revenue not being recognised appropriately in line with their respective performance obligations; - manipulation of revenue through journal entries; - inappropriate recognition of accrued income; and - manipulation of contractor accrual.

-In view of the significance of revenue recognition to the financial statements and the potential for fraud this was considered to be a key audit matter.
+In view of the significance of revenue recognition to the financial statements and the potential for fraud this was considered to be key audit matter.